-Number of Shares Standard Vesting Accelerated Vesting if Milestones Met Performance Milestones 500,000 25% on first anniversary of the vesting commencement date, and 1/48 per month thereafter n/a n/a 50,000 100% on December 31, 2011 100% upon achievement of Milestones prior to December 31, 2008 (1) Revenue recognition - no material changes upon quarterly reviews and annual audit; (2) Accurate and timely closing of books and reporting (timeliness as required by investors and SEC); (3) SEC and Sarbanes-Oxley compliance, as needed; and (4) Produce audited financial statements for 2005, 2006 and 2007 (and the first quarter of 2008, if necessary) to enable the filing of a Form S-1 registration statement.
+Number of Shares Standard Vesting Accelerated Vesting if Milestones Met Performance Milestones 500,000 25% on first anniversary of the vesting commencement date, and 1/48 per month thereafter n/a n/a 50,000 100% on December 31, 2011 100% upon achievement of Milestones prior to December 31, 2008 Revenue recognition - no material changes upon quarterly reviews and annual audit; Accurate and timely closing of books and reporting (timeliness as required by investors and SEC); SEC and Sarbanes-Oxley compliance, as needed; and Produce audited financial statements for 2005, 2006 and 2007 (and the first quarter of 2008, if necessary) to enable the filing of a Form S-1 registration statement.
 50,000 25% on first anniversary of the vesting commencement date and 1/48 per month thereafter 100% upon achievement of Milestones prior to December 31, 2008 Achievement of target revenues; Achievement of target margins for 2008; Completion of an initial public offering in 2008; and Compliance with 2008 budget for expenses and cash outflows.
+In light of the performance based option grants made to Mr. Jog and o ur team-based approach to executive compensation, the compensation committee recommended to the Board,

 In light of the performance based option grants made to Mr. Jog and our team-based approach to executive compensation, the compensation committee recommended to the Board, and the Board approved similar grants for all other named executive officers other than Mr. Worthington.
 Thus, Mr. Jones, Mr. Smith and Ms. Yow each received two additional options to purchase 50,000 shares on April 24, 2008.
-The first option becomes fully vested on the earlier of December 11, 2011 or, with respect to expect to exceed officer, December 31, 2008 if that officer meets his or her individual goals for 2008.
+The first option becomes fully vested on the earlier of December 11, 2011 or, with respect to each officer, December 31, 2008 if that officer meets his or her individual goals for 2008.
 The second option vest with respects 25% of the shares subject to the option on February 1, 2009 and 1/48th of the shares each month thereafter; provided that the option becomes fully vested on December 31, 2008 if the corporate goals for 2008 are achieved.